ObsidianLabs/ConfluxStudio/README.md

 ### Deploy Smart Contract Project

-Click the deploy button (boat-shaped) on the toolbar, a parameters window will be shown and you can select signer, constructor parameters, gas limit and gas price for the deployment.
+Click the deploy button (boat-shaped) on the toolbar to open the *Deploy* modal.
+You can enter constructor parameters, signer, gas limit and gas price for the deployment.

 <p align="center">
   <img src="./screenshots/deploy_parameters.png" width="720px">